Graston Technique in Indian Trail, NC: Breaking Down Scar Tissue for Lasting Relief

 Scar tissue forms whenever soft tissues are injured.
 While scar tissue is a normal part of healing, it’s denser and less flexible than healthy tissue.
 These adhesions restrict movement and cause ongoing pain.

 Graston Technique mechanically breaks down these adhesions.
-The micro-trauma triggers inflammation, which sounds counterintuitive.
-But this controlled inflammatory response tells your body to remodel the tissue with fresh, healthy collagen fibers aligned properly.
+The micro-trauma triggers a controlled inflammatory response that tells your body to remodel the tissue with fresh, healthy collagen fibers aligned properly.
+That’s actual tissue repair – not symptom management.

 Conditions Graston Technique Treats